shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 **Docker Start**: After "`docker build`" is completed, it is important to use `docker_run_rosX.sh` script to start a Docker container, since the script includes all the necessary settings to leverage all the cores and hardware accelerators of the Jacinto device.
 Please note that `docker_run_rosX.sh` includes "`--rm`" argument.
 Just remove "`--rm`" argument in `docker_run_rosX.sh` in case you want to do "`docker commit`" after exiting a Docker container.
 A short information about several useful Docker commands is provided in [this link](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_00_01_10/exports/docs/docker_environment.html#additional-docker-commands).

-**Switching between ROS 1 and ROS 2 Docker Containers**: When the applications are built under the ROS1 container, two directories, {build, devel} are created under **ros_ws** directory under J7 host and simularly {build, install, log} directories are created when applications are built under ROS2 container.
+**Switching between ROS 1 and ROS 2 Docker Containers**: When the applications are built under the ROS1 container, two directories, {build, devel} are created under **ros_ws** directory under J7 host and similarly {build, install, log} directories are created when applications are built under ROS2 container.
 Since the containers share the common space **ros_ws** on J7 host, theese directories need to be removed if switching between ROS1 and ROS2 containers.

 ---